 934 F Street NW,

-No one has favorited this theater yet
+1 person favorited this theater

-Built for Harry Crandall, whose mini-chain also included the Lincoln Theatre, Knickerbocker Theatre, and the Tivoli Theatre, the Metropolitan Theatre was built in 1917.
-It was designed by architect Reginald W. Geare, who also designed the Lincoln Theatre and Knickerbocker Theatre for Crandall (the Knickerbocker Theatre was renamed the Ambassador Theatre in 1923 and rebuilt by Thomas W. Lamb after the roof of the theater collapsed in a heavy snowstorm in 1922, killing 98 and injuring 136).
+Built for Harry Crandall, whose mini-chain also included the Lincoln Theatre, Knickerbocker Theatre, and the Tivoli Theatre, the Metropolitan Theater was built in 1917.
+It was designed by architect Reginald W. Geare, who also designed the Lincoln Theatre and Knickerbocker Theatre for Crandall (the Knickerbocker Theatre was renamed the Ambassador Theatre in 1923 and rebuilt by Thomas W. Lamb after the roof of the theatre collapsed in a heavy snowstorm in 1922, killing 98 and injuring 136).

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.